UFC Fight Night: Hill vs. Rountree Jr.: Predictions & Analysis

 A few statistical edges stand out.
 Alekseeva throws significantly more leather — a 1.9 sig. strike per minute gap.
 Alekseeva is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Alekseeva has tighter striking defense, making opponents miss more often.

-**The Pick: Klaudia Sygula over Irina Alekseeva.** The model gives Sygula a slight nod at 60% — this could easily go either way.
+The Pick: Irina Alekseeva over Klaudia Sygula.
+The model gives Alekseeva a slight nod at 65% — this could easily go either way.
+Notably, the betting market has Sygula at 30% implied while our model sees 35% — a 5-point disagreement that could signal value.

 Tagir Ulanbekov